huaminghuangtw/Brain-Food/README.md

 ## Philosophy

-> _“I consider that a man's brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.
-A fool takes in all the lumber of every sort that he comes across, so that the knowledge which might be useful to him gets crowded out, or at best is jumbled up with a lot of other things so that he has a difficulty in laying his hands.” — Sherlock Holmes_
+> _“A man should keep his little brain-attic stocked with all the furniture that he is likely to use, and the rest he can put away in the lumber-room of his library, where he can get it if he wants it.” ― Arthur Conan Doyle, [The Adventures of Sherlock Holmes](https://www.goodreads.com/work/quotes/1222101)_

 ### 1. Declutter Your Feed